jmeowmeow/tell-dont-ask-exercise/README.md

 # "Tell, Don't Ask" Exercise

+> Forked in August 2021 from https://github.com/jitterted/tell-dont-ask-exercise to share for a collaborative work session on this exercise.
+>
 > This was forked from https://github.com/racingDeveloper/tell-dont-ask-kata -- [@racingDeveloper](https://twitter.com/racingDeveloper) on Twitter.
 >
 > I've updated JUnit to the JUnit 5, and replaced Hamcrest, etc. with AssertJ assertions.